To add a signup form to your website, you will need to generate HTML code in the Robly website to paste into your own website.

 Automatically Assign to List(s): Use this to automatically funnel your contacts into the list(s) of your choosing.

-When you’re finished, click the green Generate Code button and place that code into your website!
+When you’re finished, click the blue Generate Code button and place that code into your website!

 Remember, any time you make changes to this form, you will have to generate NEW HTML code and replace it with what’s on your website: